The First Wealth Guide for Business Owners – Part 3

 Exiting your business can happen in a number of ways, in terms of different types of sale options and also the decision to implement a succession plan if you’re passing on the business to a family or third party.

 If you’re looking to sell, you’ll want to consider the best option for you, bearing in mind your life goals and where you are on your journey.
-This could be a straight sale, or a merger with another business of a similar or complementary profile.
-Depending on the nature of the sale/merger and what you want to achieve, it could mean continued or flexible involvement in the company for you, or a completely clean break.
+This could be a straight sale or a merger with another business of a similar or complementary profile.
+Depending on the nature of the sale/merger and what you want to achieve, it could mean continued or flexible involvement in the company for you or a completely clean break.

 As a condition of some sales, it can be common for the owner to remain within the business for two-to-three years to ensure that profit and growth forecasts are met – if they are not, this could reduce the sale price.
 However, owners who are selling up to retire need to factor this into their planning if they were hoping to sail off into the sunset the day the deal was done, as it might not be as simple and immediate as that.

 Listing your business on the stock exchange via an IPO (initial public offering) is a way of selling your business to the public.
-The conditions need to be right and your business prospects robust and rosy, but in the right circumstances this can be a potentially highly lucrative option.
+The conditions need to be right and your business prospects robust and rosy, but in the right circumstances, this can be a potentially highly lucrative option.

 If you make a capital gain when you sell your business (from the proceeds of the sale or any assets from the business that you keep) you will need to pay Capital Gains Tax (CGT).
-However, it could be possible to reduce the amount of CGT by claiming Entrepreneurs’ Relief, or making use of other tax reliefs.
+However, it could be possible to reduce the amount of CGT by claiming Entrepreneurs’ Relief or making use of other tax reliefs.

-There are also the administrative considerations to take into account regarding your obligations to staff and HMRC.
+There are also administrative considerations to take into account regarding your obligations to staff and HMRC.
 There’s more information available on this Government website, and we can help advise on the finer details, alongside your legal advisers.

 Making a Success of Succession

 Instead of selling up, handing the business on to your family is a route that many business owners pursue.
 In this case, a succession plan is vital.
-Again, it can be a satisfying way to ensure that the business is cared for and progressed according to your wishes, but it’s important that any decisions are made with the same rigour and unsentimental logic that has made the business a success so far.
+Again, it can be a satisfying way to ensure that the business is cared for and progressed according to your wishes, but any decisions must be made with the same rigour and unsentimental logic that has made the business a success so far.
 The long-term survival of a business depends on a strong succession plan, which can drive growth, reduce the tax burden and prepare you, the individual, for the next stage of your journey.

 As with many things in life, the earlier you start planning, the better the opportunities you’ll create for yourself.
 As I’ve noted in the earlier articles in the series, I can’t stress enough the importance of having your Money Team around you (including a good financial adviser, accountant and lawyer) when you’re making your plans and decisions about your business and how they articulate with your future financial lifestyle.

-We hope you’ve found out three-part guide useful.
+We hope you’ve found our three-part guide useful.
 It’s intended as an introduction to all the areas you need to address if you’re starting, running or selling your own business.
 Parts one and two are still available if you missed them.

-Launching and managing a business can be all-consuming, so it’s important to remember not to let the pursuit of business success be at the expense of your own personal financial planning or other life goals.
+Launching and managing a business can be all-consuming, so it’s important to remember not to let the pursuit of business success be at the expense of your financial planning or other life goals.
 If you’d like some advice and guidance with this, please drop us a line, we’d be more than happy to help.

 This document is marketing material for a retail audience and does not constitute advice or recommendations.
 Past performance is not a guide to future performance and may not be repeated.
 The value of investments and the income from them may go down as well as up and investors may not get back the amount originally invested.